-Union Pacific profit up on freight increase, beats expectations
+Rising freight lifts Union Pacific profit, beats expectations

 With the exception of automotive and chemical shipments, which were down 1 percent and 2 percent respectively, Union Pacific saw freight volumes rise across the board.

-Industrial products were up 15 percent and intermodal shipments of consumer goods were 2 percent higher than in the same quarter in 2016.
+Higher fuel surcharges and rate increases for the freight it hauls helped boost revenue in the quarter, the company said.

-Union Pacific said higher fuel surcharges and rate increases for the freight it hauls helped boost revenue in the quarter.
+"This was a really solid quarter," said Dan Sherman, a senior analyst at Edward Jones, whose investment thesis is that Union Pacific's focus on network efficiency means that rising freight translates more easily into earnings growth.
+"So far Union Pacific has shown that the whole thesis is working nicely."

 The railroad said it expects full-year 2017 freight volumes to grow in the "low single digits," but that freight would be "closer to flat" in the third quarter.